makeabilitylab/FlyMeThrough/README.md

 # Start the SAM2 server
 python sam2server/sam2server.py
 ```
-After starting both servers, you can open the annotation and visualization interfaces and start exploring the system!
+After starting both servers, launch the annotation and visualization interfaces as described above (For details, please refer to *Install Annotation and Visualization Interfaces*).
+Once everything is running, you can freely use our system on your own scene data!

 ## Acknowledgments